Mathnerd314/stroscot/docs/Commentary/Compiler.rst

 - typecheck, JIT, etc.
 - return function pointer
 the function pointer doesn't have to be machine code, it can be bytecode, so the function runs through the interpreter

+Creating the compiled file consumes extra CPU time and storage vs the interpreter.
+The compiled version runs more efficiently.
+Some errors are only detected during compilation.